AlexP11223/CatToDo/README.md

+A simple ToDo app that shows [a random cat image](https://thecatapi.com/) after completing a task.

+Implemented using Laravel, Bootstrap.

 # Development setup

 For development you can use Homestead virtual machine (via Vagrant) instead of manually installing all needed tools (PHP, web server, NPM, ...).